logon84/pySVS/README.md

     	-f X or --phase=X: Sets phase level to X on subwoofer.
     	-k X or --polarity=X: Sets polarity to 0(+) or 1(-) on subwoofer.
     	-p X or --preset=X: Load preset X[1..4(FACTORY DEFAULT PRESET)] on subwoofer.
-    	To ask subwoofer for one or more values, set parameter value to "A".
+    	To ask subwoofer for one or more values, set parameter value to "A"sk.
 ```

 The program requires bleak module installed: